VTC Board

 Annelisa (EC) Moe

-EC Moe started caving in 2015, and quickly turned around to start teaching knots and SRT through the SoCal Grotto in 2016.
+EC started caving in 2015, and quickly began to mentor new cavers in knots and single rope technique (SRT) through the Southern California Grotto in 2016.
 With a master's degree in geological sciences, project caving (mainly inventory and mapping) have been a big part of her caving career.
 She has contributed to expedition caving in Sequoia National Park and Klamath National Forest in California, as well as in Belize.
-But many of her trips have been for recreational caving in the Western Region, with return trips to help guide new cavers.
+She currently lives in Los Angeles County, and many of her trips have been for recreational caving in the Western Region, with return trips to help guide new cavers.
 EC took NCRC Level 1 during the 2017 weeklong national seminar.
-She currently lives in Los Angeles County and works for an environmental nonprofit based in Santa Monica.

 Eddy Cartaya - VTC